 - Ureteroneocystostomy (UCN), if the ureter drains a single renal system.

 Standard treatment is heminephrectomy for a double system and nephrectomy for a single system; surgery is possible with a laparoscopic technique.
 In the case of reflux in the ectopic ureter, an additional distal ureterectomy is necessary.
 In the case of reflux in the lower part of a duplex kidney, ureteral reimplantation may be necessary.

 Heminephrectomy is a complex operation with a small risk of organ loss due to bleeding or urinoma.
 Alternatively, although the partial function of the upper portion is poor, the ectopic ureter can be anastomosed (ureteroureterostomy or ureteropyelostomy) to the lower pole ureter.
-The procedure has fewer complications and the prognosis regarding long-term complications (UTI, hypertension) are equal (Kawal et al, 2019.
+The procedure has fewer complications and the prognosis regarding long-term complications (UTI, hypertension) is equal (Kawal et al., 2019.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z